ivan-ravecca/esp32server/Readme.md

 1. TIME:[timestamp] - Current time in YYYY-MM-DD HH:MM:SS format
 2. ACK,[sensorID] - Acknowledgment of sensor update
 3. ERROR:[message] - Error message

+## IFTTT Integration

+The ESP32 sends data to IFTTT via webhooks in two ways:

+1. **Data Logging** (event: `sensor_data`)

+   - Sends all sensor updates to Google Sheets for logging
+   - Format:
+     - Value1: "Bomba [SensorID] esta [Status]"
+     - Value2: Voltage reading
+     - Value3: Duration in minutes (0 if not applicable)

+2. **Alert Notifications** (event: `sensor_alert`)
+   - Sends mobile notifications for repeated alarms
+   - Format:
+     - Value1: Alert message with sensor details
+     - Value2: Current timestamp

+### Setting up IFTTT

+1. Create an IFTTT account at [ifttt.com](https://ifttt.com)
+2. Create a new applet with webhook as the trigger
+3. Set up two different webhook events:
+   - "sensor_data" for Google Sheets logging
+   - "sensor_alert" for mobile notifications
+4. Get your webhook key from the IFTTT Webhooks service
+5. Update the `ifttt_key` in the Ifttt.cpp file with your key

 ## Contributing